ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 Now, when the user authenticates to the authorization server from an app using Safari as the external user-agent, all browser information, including user's session, is naturally available on subsequent requests.

-There are problems with this approach though.
+There are problems with this approach, though.
 Leaving an app for authentication might be considered a less than ideal user experience.
-At least in the past, there have been reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for signing in.
+At least in the past, there have been reports ([example](http://www.openradar.appspot.com/19944416)) that the App Store rejects apps using mobile Safari for signing in.

-Another issue is that the Safari tab used for authentication will not be closed after the user is redirected back to the original app (in contrary to an in-app browser tab that can be dismissed by the app):
+Another issue is that the Safari tab used for authentication will not be closed after the user is redirected back to the original app (contrary to an in-app browser tab that can be dismissed by the app):

 ![Screenshot: ios.authentication.safari.png](README_files/ios.authentication.safari.png)